High-Performance Training for Sports-2nd Edition

 Sam Robertson, PhD, and Jacqueline Tran, PhD

 About the EditorDavid Joyce has trained, rehabilitated and maintained multiple world champions, including Olympians, and more than 100 national champions.
-The first athletic performance coach in history to work with Team China after having worked with another national Olympic team, Joyce is the high performance and leadership specialist with The Performance Union, where he provides high performance and leadership consultancy services to elite organisations worldwide.
+The first athletic performance coach in history to work with Team China after having worked with another national Olympic team, Joyce is the high performance and leadership specialist with The Performance Union, where he provides high performance and leadership consultancy services to elite organizations worldwide.

 Reviews"When I surveyed the 300 guests I have had on the Pacey Performance Podcast about what books they most frequently recommend, High-Performance Training for Sports came out on top.
 The first edition was incredible, and the second edition is even better."